-Other pests common at this time of year are silverfish, roaches, and ticks.
+Other pests common at this time of year are silverfish, cockroaches, and ticks.
 Silverfish like warm areas and feed off insulation, boxes, and material.
 They can be a real nuisance once inside your home.
-Roaches like to hide in dark areas and will sometimes get into boxes.
+Cockroaches like to hide in dark areas and will sometimes get into boxes.
 Ticks are normally brought in on plants or trees that are placed inside of the home.

 Protect Your Home!

 Though termite activity tends to be lower during winter months, termites are active year-round in South Florida.
 Cooler temperatures provide an excellent chance for a thorough inspection of the attics and crawl spaces of your home.

 Did you know that termites cause over a billion dollars in damage to homes each year?
 Don't let your home be unprotected!
 Hulett offers various types of preventative termite treatments with a $1,000,000 subterranean termite damage warranty.